 The first peer navigators are ready to help newly diagnosed prostate cancer patients navigate the healthcare system.

-The six men, themselves prostate cancer survivors, have trained for six weeks to complete a set of 65 competencies as part of the Peer Empowered Partnership in Prostate Cancer program that will help them guide newly diagnosed peers through their treatment and decision-making process.
+The five men, themselves prostate cancer survivors, have trained for six weeks to complete a set of 65 competencies as part of the Peer Empowered Partnership in Prostate Cancer program that will help them guide newly diagnosed peers through their treatment and decision-making process.

 “One-on-one assistance would have made it a bit easier to collect information [about] a pathway to progress and treatment,” Burnaby support group leader and peer navigator Rene Andersen said.
 Not having the navigator program meant information was not easily available when he was receiving treatment in 2012, he said.